reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 ## Modify the layout of product detail page to show location coordinates

-Now that we know where our products are located, let's enhance the existing layout of the product detail page (PDP) to display the coordinates in a GoogleMap.
-For our example we're going to swap the section with the product metadata for the GoogleMap.
+Now that we know where our products are located, let's enhance the existing layout of the product detail page (PDP) to display the coordinates in a Google map.
+For our example we're going to swap the section with the product metadata for the map.

 **[/imports/plugins/custom/beesknees/server/init.js](https://github.com/reactioncommerce/reaction-example-plugin/blob/master/server/init.js)**
 ```js